mrtnlhmnn/archunit-dependency-problem/README.md

 # archunit-dependency-problem
 ArchUnit, problem with unwanted dependencies (which are not reported as expected)

+# Attention
+Code in this repository is not developed any further.
+The repository has therefore been archived.

 ## What is this?
 Description for a potential issue in ArchUnit with detecting and reporting unwanted dependencies between packages.